Luke F. Walton

 Answerability and Authored AI Systems

 The Answerability Quartet is a four-paper project on answerability, authorship, and machine-mediated action.
 It moves from diagnosis, to live market form, to invariant, to construction.
-The reference implementation shows the pattern in code.
+The papers stand on their own; Answer Engine — technical note, repository, and live site — is one runnable shape of the builder pattern, offered separately for engineers who want to read and run the contract in code.

 DOI records prove the works.